 It is a situation that destroys the planet and causes food shortages.
 These are situations that combined can lead to the death of billions of people.

 By changing what is grown and making some changes to our diet, the team says it would be possible to feed more than 10 billion people while perfectly respecting the four borders.

 The world food system of the future can save us from a catastrophe

 Farms could expand into areas where these limits are not exceeded.
 This may mean limiting the use of fertilizers in parts of eastern China and central Europe.
-Consequently, it could be extended to parts of sub-Saharan Africa and the western United States.
+As a result, it could expand into parts of sub-Saharan Africa and the western United States.

 These changes would allow primarily sustainable food production more than enough to feed 7,8 billion people.
 More or less the current world population.

 Food waste reduction e shift from meat consumption they could also allow the food system to easily feed more than 10,2 billion people.